-The COM Student Nurses' Association (SNA) is a recognized College of the Mainland student organization and has representation in the Student Government Association.
-SNA members participate in community projects, orientation of new students, graduation celebrations, and educational and supportive activities for current students.
+The COM Vocational Nurse Student Organization (VNSO) is a recognized College of the Mainland student organization and has representation in the Students' Government Association.
+VNSO members participate in community help projects, orientation of new students, graduation celebrations, and educational and supportive activities for current students.